ParagonIaC/terraform-provider-activedirectory/README.md

-# terraform-provider-activedirectory
+# Terraform Active Directory Provider
-Terraform AD provider
+readme is work in progress... :)